Why is workplace wellbeing important?

 Productive working days lost due to physical and mental health issues cost the UK economy approximately £77.5 billion a year.
 (Britain’s healthiest workplace report 2017)

 After short-term illnesses the most common reasons for sickness absence are:

-- musculoskeletal problems such as back pain; and
+- musculoskeletal problems such as back paiN

-- mental health issues notably stress, depression and anxiety.
+- mental health issues notably stress, depression and anxiety

 As the UK workforce continues to age, there will be an increasing number of people living with long-term conditions so it is more important than ever to implement changes which allow the workforce to improve their health and wellbeing.

 The Workplace Wellbeing Award encourages organisations to support their workforce to adopt healthier lifestyles.
 Small changes can make a big difference for example providing healthier food and drink choices and encouraging staff to walk up the stairs rather than take the lift.
 Physical activity programmes at work have been found to reduce absenteeism by up to 20%.
 The Workplace Wellbeing Award North Yorkshire recognises the efforts undertaken by many organisations to address health and wellbeing issues within the workplace.

 Any size or type of business i.e. a public, private or voluntary sector organisation as long as they are based in North Yorkshire.

 How much does it cost?